 PAULA FITZSIMONS is the founder of Fitzsimons Consulting, which specialises in entrepreneurship and growth.
 Paula has been the national coordinator for the Global Entrepreneurship Monitor (GEM) for Ireland since 2000.
 She previously served for several years on the governing body of GERA, the Global Entrepreneurship Research Association, as President of the national teams.

-Colm has published in international peer-reviewed journals such as Entrepreneurship and Regional Development, European Planning Studies, Journal of Small Business Management, International Marketing Review, Organisational Dynamics, R&D Management, Small Business Economics, and Venture Capital.
+Colm has published in international peer-reviewed journals such as Academy of Management Review, Entrepreneurship and Regional Development, European Planning Studies, Journal of Small Business Management, Journal of World Business, International Marketing Review, Organisational Dynamics, R&D Management, Small Business Economics, and Venture Capital.
 He has completed several European Union funded research projects.
-He is co-author of ‘Enterprise in Action’, a text book on entrepreneurship for Irish students.
 He has co-authored eight teaching cases studies on entrepreneurship published by the European Case Clearing House, including several award winning cases.